JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q2299244" title="wilting" aliases="wilt">
 <param ve-entity eid="Q48292" title="Arles">
 <param ve-entity eid="Q90" title="Paris">
 In the later-nineteenth century, many European painters embraced the genre of still life to explore the expressive capacities of paint, plants, and floral forms.
-Indeed, Vincent van Gogh cultivated a signature style of representing domesticated sunflowers that greatly emphasizes color .In this 1888 painting, entitled _Sunflowers_, he uses a range of intense yellows to depict an arrangement of more than a dozen blooms.
+Indeed, Vincent van Gogh cultivated a signature style of representing domesticated sunflowers in which he emphasizes color and texture.
+In this 1888 painting, entitled _Sunflowers_, he uses a range of intense yellows to depict an arrangement of more than a dozen blooms.
 The disparate hues and shapes of their radiant ocher, mustard, and golden-orange flower heads indicate that two different types of cultivated _Helianthus annuus_ are portrayed here and that they were harvested at different stages of their life cycles.
 The sunflowers, <span data-click-image-zoomto="9,1135,1311,1118">at top left</span> and center, have shed ray florets and started to wilt, whereas many of their plush counterparts—a double-flowered variety known as the <span data-click-image-zoomto="2050,113,1311,1118">"Teddy Bear"</span>—are still vibrant.[^ref21] Van Gogh painted <span data-click-image-zoomto="-1158,0,7037,6001">these sunflowers</span> directly from life during the summer of 1888, after moving from Paris to Arles the previous winter.[^ref22] We can therefore read his gold palette as metaphorically evoking the bright warm light of southern France that nurtured his painting practice and the growth of the sunflowers shown here.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," Kor!An (Корзун Андрей), Wikimedia Commons">